Kokosoul/alphasense-challenge/README.md

 Alphasense coding challenge

-Please use `npm install` on root folder.
+Please run `npm install` in root folder.
 This will install dependecies for both server and client.
+I am using the npm script to install dependencies.
+Please refer to package.json file for other commands.

 Use `npm start` command to start the application.

 ---